tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

     export default App;
     ```
     This JavaScript file will create the class `App` containing a TinyMCE editor configured to replicate the example on the [Basic example page]({{site.baseurl}}/docs/demo/basic-example/).
-6. Provide access to TinyMCE using Tiny Cloud, TinyMCE Self-hosted or by bundling TinyMCE using a module loader.
+6. Provide access to TinyMCE using Tiny Cloud or by self-hosting TinyMCE.

     * **Tiny Cloud**